eugene-shin-ds/Predicting-Long-Term-Opioid-Use-from-PDMP-Data/README.md

-# healthcare-ml-model-comparison
+## Overview
-Machine learning models for opioid overdose risk prediction using large-scale public health data.
+This repository contains an end-to-end machine learning workflow for predicting opioid overdose risk using large-scale prescription and healthcare data.